qudratyunusov/qudratyunusov/Roadmap.md

 * Rework RSX <-> Cell synchronization framework to be more cohesive. (kd-11)

 ## Medium term goals
-* Improve SPU instruction accuracy for Fast Interpreter and ASMJIT, investigate vectorized software FP implementation.
+* Improve SPU instruction accuracy, investigate vectorized software FP implementation.
+Integrate as an option for SPU LLVM.
+Remove SPU Precise.
-* Improve audio and video decoders for better speed and compatibility.
 * Improve controller support.
 This includes emulated controllers (with mouse or keyboard) and real controllers as well.
 * Improve solution structure, move and rename some files.
 * Implement missing syscalls.
 Allow to LLE more system modules.
 * Write automatic tests to minimize bugs.
 * Implement config tristate in GUI for per-game configurations.
 * Improvements to the shader generation and cache system
-* Remove obstacles for ASLR support.
+* Swich to homebrew shared_ptr<> (Nekotekina)
+* Implement implicit event sending by invoking operator() with arguments for named_thread template, remove lf_queue and lf_fifo.
 (Nekotekina)
-* Rewrite signal handlers to improve reliability and support exceptions.
+* Get rid of RTTI (Nekotekina)
+* Improve internal profilers and statistic printers, at least ones in g_fxo.
 (Nekotekina)

 ## Long term goals
 * Support booting from original game discs.